BELOW ARE SOME TIPS TO HELP YOU PASS YOUR ICBC ROAD TEST

 -

-Cell phone off (silent).
+Cell phone turned off.

 ICBC EXAMINERS WILL BE TESTING YOU ON 5 GLOBAL SKILLS: OBSERVATIONS, SPACE MARGINS, SPEED CONTROL, STEERING AND COMMUNICATION.